-2. What is Tax Certificate?
+2. What is a Tax Certificate?

 The exact definition according to Ministry of Finance of UAE is as follows: This is a certificate issued for government authorities, private sector companies and individuals to exempt them from Value Added Tax (VAT) in various countries around the world.

-Currently there are only two types of tax certificates available and they are:
+Currently, there are only two types of tax certificates available and they are: